-- Visualize workflow and teamwork items by means of aggregated team kanban board
+Visualize workflow and teamwork items by means of an aggregated team kanban board.

-- Use parking lot to visualize dependent work requests of another service or system currently waiting or blocked
+Use the parking lot to visualize dependent work requests of another service or system currently waiting or blocked.

 To initiate the transition, you should set up a new column on your Kanban board dedicated to items that are ready to be committed.
-This step has the goal to distinguish between requested items that are ready to be pulled in progress and all the rest that await their turn sometimes in the future.
+This step aims to distinguish between requested items that are ready to be pulled in progress and all the rest that await their turn sometimes in the future.
 Logically, you should put it right before your first progress step.

-Your goal here is to make the handover of work more natural and keep tasks that need to be processed by both teams at a single place.
+Your goal here is to make the handover of work more natural and keep tasks that both teams need to process in a single place.

-This can be enhanced even further when using a Kanban software solution, because of the automation features that are present in some tools.
+This can be enhanced even further when using a Kanban software solution because of the automation features present in some tools.